-if you are a SAWS ratepayer -- to support a thorough and independent audit of Vista Ridge Water Pipeline Project, the driver of the 52% water rate hikes with more coming!
+if you are a SAWS ratepayer -- to support a thorough and independent audit of Vista Ridge Water Pipeline Project, the driver of the 52% water rate hikes with more expected!

 Concerned about your water bill?
 Lodge your complaints with SAWS and, please allow us to document your concerns by calling our hotline at 210.807.7273 or email us at email@example.com.

+Don't disrespect SAWS ratepayers!
 This 1-minute video shows you what some members of the San Antonio City Council (in this case, District 8's Manny Palaez) do to avoid addressing the serious problems -- 52% SAWS rate hikes and more coming, due to Vista Ridge.
-The video shares our hotline number at the end.
-We want to hear from ratepayers, so please share!

 ► A coalition of rural and urban organizations is urging the San Antonio City Council to adopt the Vista Ridge Resolution for an independent audit of Vista Ridge – the $3.4 billion, 142-mile water pipeline and the most expensive water in Texas, slated for operation in April 2020 -- and an ordinance for proper oversight of San Antonio Water System (SAWS).